JuneJLim/Tutorial-text-mining-with-python/README.md

-# Welcome to the Text Mining with Python Tutorial!
+# Text Mining with Python Tutorial

-## Here are the steps you need to take before starting the tutorial:
+## Steps you need to take before starting the tutorial:

 1. Download Anaconda